Professional Development

 Online, Asynchronous

-Genetic technologies like DNA sequencing, flow cytometry, mass spectrometry, and live cell imaging are vital for diagnosing diseases.
-This course explores a free, supplemental curriculum module that highlights the molecular processes genetic technologies use to understand disorders.
-In doing so, the module provides a different spin on the pathway from DNA to mRNA to protein, while reinforcing molecular genetics concepts found in many state standards.
+This course explores a free, high school-level supplemental curriculum module that highlights the molecular processes genetic technologies use to understand disorders.
+In doing so, the module provides a different spin on the pathway from DNA to mRNA to protein, while reinforcing molecular genetics concepts.
 During this asynchronous course, you’ll experience the module’s multimedia and hands-on data analysis activities.
 You’ll gain background knowledge about the featured genetic technologies, collaborate with colleagues, and consider ways to implement the materials in your classroom.

 Cost: FREE